 The high level steps for getting going are:

-- Launch at least one master and one slave
+Launch at least one controller and one agent

-- Install and configure a Jenkins with the Mesos plugin, connected to a master
+Install and configure a Jenkins with the Mesos plugin, connected to a controller

 1. Install Mesos and Jenkins on one server